WiQuery/wiquery/README.md

 - Servlet 3.1
 - Wicket 7.x

-Newer or older releases of Wicket are not compatible with this version of WiQuery.
+Newer or older major releases of Wicket are not compatible with this version of WiQuery.

 ## Migration from WiQuery 6.x